nicchunglow/music-player/README.md

 ## What was done

-Currently, the music player is able to:
+A music player with a queue list has been created as a result.
+The music player is able to:

 - play and pause song

 - go to next song or previous song if available

 - choose a song from the queue list

 - play shuffled or unshuffled song list

 - Have 'now playing' notification if it is playing

 For a comprehensive breakdown of features by use cases, please reference the [Features](#Features) list below.